gSchool/DNA-release-2/02-Phase-1/04a-greenfield-brownfield.md

 * Describe greenfield and brownfield projects
 * Understand greenfield projects within the industry
-* Guide an acquisition strategy in both a greenfield and a brownfield project
+* Describe the applicability of greenfield and brownfield projects within the DoD
-* Understand modernization and design patterns

-This lesson provides concepts on two different types of software acquisition strategy.

 ## Defining Greenfield and Brownfield

 Everyone in the acquisitions community needs to understand and if applicable, contribute to technology decisions.
-Given the breadth of options and the pace by which technology evolves, this can seem daunting.
+Given the breadth of options and the pace by which technology evolves, this can seem daunting yet another reason your learning guides believe these foundational modules should be cross-functional.
 Our goal is to provide approaches by looking for key characteristics and patterns.

 The first way is to define a system as either greenfield or brownfield.